Don’t Wait To Protect Your Rights – Call Now

 If you are under investigation, take action to defend yourself.
 You need advice from an attorney who has experience with the investigation process and the military.
 An experienced military law attorney can help you preserve favorable evidence, negotiate with your chain of command, and help you understand your rights in dealing with either an investigating officer or military law enforcement.
 The sooner you get an experienced military law expert working for you, the more likely you are to get a better outcome.

 I am military law attorney Peter Kageleiry, Jr. I am a retired Lieutenant Colonel and Judge Advocate.
 Since 1998, I have worked almost exclusively as either a military defense attorney or a military prosecutor.
 I have advised commanders, law enforcement and hundreds of accused military members on all types of investigations.
-From my office in Virginia Beach, Virginia I work to protect the rights of soldiers, sailors, airmen, and Marines in the Norfolk area and around the world.
+From my office, I work to protect the rights of soldiers, sailors, airmen, and Marines in the Norfolk area and around the world.
 I have successfully defended hundreds of cases during all phases of the process: investigation, pretrial, and at courts-martial.

 Invoke your right to an experienced military law attorney.
 Do not give a statement to the investigating officer, CID, NCIS, or OSI.
 Invoke your right to remain silent and request to speak with an attorney.
 In most cases, it is not in your long-term interest to give a statement no matter how much the investigator implies that you need to give a statement.